 - Healthy Ecology - For residents' and employees' wellbeing and for enhancing ecology

-When we fully understand a Specific Plan or large development and feel it is important to comment, we generate letters with what is good about the project and what we believe can be improved.
+When we fully understand a specific plan or large development and have determined that it's important to comment, we write letters on what is good about the project and what we believe can be improved.
 We work closely with the Chapter's local active members and other community groups to interact with the City or County to make our recommendations known.

 Guidelines